Mariposa Biomass Project

 The Issue

-About 65% of the homes in Mariposa County are at the 2000 – 6000 ft. elevation range in the conifer or mixed conifer zone and are at risk of wildfires and falling trees.
-There is a need for managing excess vegetation and a need to demonstrate advanced technologies that can economically convert woody biomass while meeting emission standards.
+About 65% of the homes in Mariposa County are at the 2,000 to 6,000 ft. elevation range in the conifer or mixed conifer zone and are at risk of wildfires and falling trees.
+There is a need to manage excess vegetation and a need to demonstrate advanced technologies that can economically convert woody biomass while meeting emission standards.
 However, no commercially proven technology has the flexibility in both the feedstock and fuel outputs.
 Larger scale biomass plants have difficulty scaling to below a 3 MW size, while small-scale pyrolysis-based systems that use a reciprocating engine have high maintenance costs and low reliability and availability.

 Project Innovation